-The H.O.P.E..
+The H.O.P.E.
 Basic needs resource list provides information on emergency resources for students and the East Bay Community.
 This is the most up to date resources list of services.
-Resources include emergency food, emergency shelter, transportation, and access for a variety of different programs and services.
-If you need additional support email us at email@example.com or call us at 510-885-H.O.P.E..
+Resources include emergency food, emergency shelter, transportation, and access to a variety of different programs and services.
+If you need additional support email us at firstname.lastname@example.org or call us at 510-885-H.O.P.E..
 (4673).
 Virtual appointments are available!

 Food Distribution at East Bay Campuses

-Contactless food distribution at Cal State East Bay Hayward Campus is available Weekly on alternating Wednesdays and Thursdays.
+Contactless food distribution at Cal State East Bay Hayward Campus.
 Check our website www.csueastbay.edu/hope, Baysync, or Follow us @pioneersforhope for updates on distribution dates and on-campus locations.
 Participants will be required to wear face coverings and follow social distancing protocols

 The CalFresh program provides free food dollars monthly to EastBay community members that income qualify.
 This is grant-like aid that is added to an EBT card.
 The EBT card is used as a debit card at most grocery retailers.
 Food dollars on the EBT card and do not have to be repaid.
 Receiving benefits does not impact your Financial aid or taxes.
 Applicants must be U.S. Citizens or Legal permanent residents to qualify.
 Virtual zoom appointments are available!
 Email us at email@example.com or call us at 510-885-4810.
 You can Apply NOW through the Cal State East Bay Application Portal at www.getcalfresh.org/s/csueb